Pigmet/texdata/README.md

 ## Usage

+### simple examples

-This library offers a few functions that convert Clojure data to string recognizable by TeX. tex is such a function and the below is a simple examples:
+This library offers a few functions that convert Clojure data to string recognizable by TeX. tex is such a function and the below are simple examples:

 ```clojure
 (tex 1)